jadecobra/python_tdd_exercises/CLASSES.md

         pass
     ```
     the terminal still shows passing tests
-- Let's try the same thing with the `Girl` class. update the definition to inherit from the `Human` class
+- let us try the same thing with the `Girl` class. update the definition to inherit from the `Human` class
     ```python
     class Girl(Human):
         ...